1. Cherub Rock – Smashing Pumpkins

 The Razorcuts could have very easily been a Sarah Records act but were instead signed to Creation.
 I put their album, Storyteller, onto the other side of the cassette I recorded The Sea Urchins’ Stardust, a tape I would often listen to on the two mile walk into college, along Whitton Dene and past Twickenham Ruby Stadium.

 Loaded was Velvet Underground’s last ‘proper’ LP (Squeeze was a contractual obligation written and recorded by Doug Yule featuring none of the original group members).
 Having wasted the opportunity to get to know the band during my first year, I wasn’t well versed in Velvet Underground mythology and so took the record at face value.
+It's probably the band's most accessible work, and the reason why the chap who introduced me to Sarah Records had hold of it: the idea of him grooving away to the noise-rock of something like Sister Ray, or even Venus in Furs, is barely conceivable.

 Orbital and Portishead were a portent of things to come: the acceptability – nay, the expectancy – of absorbing genres that beforehand had been perceived as tribally distinct.
 I came across Dummy by Portishead on the same trip to Portsmouth that had me re-evaluating the Smashing Pumpkins.
-The hype surrounding the record had yet to transpire, and I didn’t see it coming, but I ended up copying the copy I took with me back to London for a number of friends.
+The hype surrounding the record had yet to transpire, and I didn’t see it coming, but I ended up copying the copy I took back with me to London for a number of friends.
 The Orbital album was recorded off of my brother in the summer before I left for university but proved less popular amongst my inner circle.
 Such eclecticism reflected the limitations of Britpop.
 I’d even taken to digging out a few of my older pre-indie records, much to the delight of our cohabitant from Brighton, who fell for Cucaraca Macara by the Harvey Averne Barrio Band in a big way.

 Which leads to the missing pieces of this aural jigsaw: techno, acid, and trance.
 This sort of music came ‘ready mixed’, be it via the DJ Tsuyoshi cassette somebody copied for me or the tape exploring similar themes compiled by my brother, who was bang into this sort of stuff.
 It couldn’t very well be assimilated into my other, more identifiable, auditory explorations and so stood alone, to be listened to on my Walkman.